aslamj/loopback3-sample/README.md

 ## Interview Task

-**Add a Single Page Application (SPA) using ReactJS or AngularJS for above api-server, which does following:**
+**Add a Single Page Application (SPA) using ReactJS or AngularJS for above api-server (https://github.com/aslamj/loopback3-sample), which does following:**

 1. Create the SPA's layout with Header, Main and Foorter views.
 2. The Header and Footer must be sticky (i.e. header must stick on top of the page, footer must stick on the bottom of the page).